Chapter 3: Making House Price Predictions

 For 2014 the CML started to predict volumes of mortgage lending instead of house price moves and for 2015 limited their forecast to "more slowly".

-Housepricecrash.co.ukSet up to discuss the impending house crash the site bought together lots of data from 2004 onwards to prove prices must decrease.
-Since then they have been unstoppable in their belief that values must fall 50% and that this will generally happen at a rate of 10-15% per year.
+Housepricecrash.co.ukSet up to discuss the impending house crash that was about to happen in 2004, and then 2005, and then 2006, etc. The site bought together lots of data from 2004 onward to prove prices must decrease.
+For many years they had an unstoppable belief that values must fall 50% and that this will generally happen at a rate of 10-15% per year.